ed-psh/_outputs/aav2_cvr.md

 doi: https://doi.org/10.1038/s41586-023-05948-2
 ---

-ISARIC4C researchers showed the link between adeno-associated virus 2 (AAV2) and acute hepatitis of unknown cause in children.
+ISARIC4C researchers found the link between adeno-associated virus 2 (AAV2) and acute hepatitis of unknown cause in children.
 This publication in Nature is the first peer-reviewed and detailed investigation of this worldwide outbreak.
 At the height of the outbreak in 2022, ISARIC4C researchers rapidly released early data within the UKHSA technical reports and made it available online as a medrxiv preprint.

 Within months of the start of the outbreak, ISARIC4C researchers showed that co-infection with 2 viruses and a genetic variant that made some children more susceptible to severe disease were the most likely cause of this unknown outbreak in children.